 In any regular semester that a student is not enrolled in a program requirement they must enroll in GRAD 698.
 Continuous Enrollment.
 This course does not count toward degree requirements.
 Registration must take place during the registration periods as published in the University calendar.
 This course is non-graded and tuition is $50.00 for the 1 credit.

-Thesis/Collaborative-Teacher Research/Practicum/Clinical Experience/Internship: Graduate students are required to satisfactorily complete the minimum number of credit hours in thesis, collaborative-teacher research, practicum, clinical experience, or internship as established by their program, but must remain continuously enrolled until completion.
+Thesis/Collaborative-Action Research/Practicum/Clinical Experience/Internship: Graduate students are required to satisfactorily complete the minimum number of credit hours in thesis, collaborative-action research, practicum, clinical experience, or internship as established by their program, but must remain continuously enrolled until completion.
 The minimum number of hours in which a student enrolls varies by program.
 Students must be enrolled in the semester scheduled for graduation.

 Leave of Absence: